seastco/seastco.github.io/content/posts/2022-12-29-dalle-discord-bot/index.md

 logic is part of a separate *voucher-service* container running as a Flask application on the same EC2 instance as the bot.

 ## SQLite
 Vouchers are stored in SQLite and the SQLite file is backed by an EBS volume attached to the EC2 instance.
-Now I didn't do extensive research, so I have no clue how this would handle decrementing hundreds or thousands of credits per second.
+With an EBS volume, we can terminate our container and EC2 instance without blowing away our database.
+Now I didn't do extensive research, so I have no clue how many transactions per second this SQLite file can handle.
-Probably woudn't be my first choice for production.
 I initially wanted to go with an AWS-managed database like RDS, but it was too pricey for the scope of this project.

 ## Fin
 And that's that!
 This started off as a simple Python script running on my machine, and turned into me dabbling with ECS,